mybigday/react-native-media-player/README.md

 This is a react native media player with external display controller.
 Support photo, video, misic and background mode.

+## Known Issues

+- Don't use `alert` at javascript world this make whole app crash, because alert at iOS platform will find current key window to add NSAlertView when key window is external display it will crash.

 ## Installation
 ### Mostly automatic install
 1. `npm install rnpm --global`